 100% of the proceeds go to the Pedal for Alzheimer’s!
 Pedal for Alzheimer's, Ltd. is a 501c3 nonprofit organization committed to spreading awareness and raising funds for Alzheimer's research, education, support and care.

-All registrants receive a free meal each ride, pride and all 100 mile finishers receive a finishers medal for proof that they finished the 100 mile ride!
-Each individual registrant will receive 1 free Tee-shirt regardless of the number of rides registered for.
+All registrants receive a T-Shirt, a free meal, , a free beer (for those over 21 years old,) pride and all 100 mile finishers receive an additional gift for proof that they finished the 100 mile ride!

 If you have any questions about this race, click the button below.Questions?